Questions about SEO? Get them answered here:

 SEO isn’t an overnight strategy.
 The first few months are dedicated to making updates to your site and waiting for the search engine spiders to crawl and index the changes.
 Depending on your website, the amount of work it requires, and the crawl frequency of the search engine spiders, it typically takes 3-9 months to begin seeing new rankings.

-3. How long will it take to see increases in traffic?
+3. How long will it take to see increases in traffic with SEO?

 Traffic is typically a direct result of an increase in rankings.
 Once your rankings begin to increase, you will also begin to see gradual increases in traffic to your website.
 Keep in mind that new rankings and traffic are not instantaneous, it takes a few months to complete the necessary updates and get them indexed before you will begin to see these increases.